Ronnie-Kiwanuka/SQLiteTestApi/README.md

 * Add-Migration InitialCreate
 * Update-Database

-++ The Add-Migration command scaffolds a migration to create the initial set of tables for the model.
+(The Add-Migration command scaffolds a migration to create the initial set of tables for the model.
-++ The Update-Database command creates the database and applies the new migration to it.
+ The Update-Database command creates the database and applies the new migration to it.)